sethhardik/Human-activity-estimation/README.md

       2. using only phone data
       3. using both watch and mobile data

-The max accuracy obtained is `66%` and it was achieved using only wacth data for the models
+The max accuracy using machine learning model  is `66%` and it was achieved using only watch data for the models

+and the max accuracy obtained using deep learing model is `95%` again on watch dataset and for combined accuracy is `92%`

 I tried many machine learning models and used only the most Accurate model for the final code file.

+clearly deep learning model performed much better compared to deep learning model

+The folder named `model and weights for neural network` contains `.h5` file having weights and `.json` file having model in them while using you need both the files.